Social-Data-inSights/coproximity_create_vocabulary/README.md

 |&emsp;|\

 Note: {...} are variable set in the code, the ... is the name of the variable.
-If there is non {} around something, it is hard coded
+If there is no {} around something, it is hard coded

 ## Docker